Toggle: English / Spanish

 Treatment depends on the type of stone and the severity of your symptoms.

-Kidney stones that are small usually pass through your system on their own.
+Kidney stones that are small most often pass through your system on their own.

 - Your urine should be strained so the stone can be saved and tested.

-- Drink at least 6 - 8 glasses of water per day to produce a large amount of urine.
+- Drink at least 6 to 8 glasses of water per day to produce a large amount of urine.
 This will help the stone pass.

-- Pain can very bad.
-Over the counter pain medicines (e.g. ibuprofen, naproxen), either alone or along with narcotics, can be very effective.
+- Pain can be very bad.
+Over-the-counter pain medicines (for example, ibuprofen and naproxen), either alone or along with narcotics, can be very effective.

 Some people with severe pain from kidney stones need to stay in the hospital.
 You may need to get fluids through a vein.